Division HEART Standard

 The seven Divisions

-The Emotional Sovereignty Division holds a special position: it is the founding domain from which the HEART Standard’s governance architecture was derived.
-It does not carry a Division code because it is the Standard’s origin context, not a later extension.
+The Emotional Autonomy Division holds a special position: it is the founding domain from which the HEART Standard’s governance architecture was derived.
+Its canonical Division code is HEART-EM.

 Why it matters